Mill Lane Community Garden

 especially following any work done on the site.
-And rather than have a page that just goes on and on and on ...
+And rather than have a single page that just goes on and on and on ...

-Each calendar year's worth of progress will be made into a separate page.
+each calendar year's worth of progress will be made into a separate page.

 Listed in reverse chronological order are details of progress on the site, which will include a few photos.